 This chart demonstrates remarkable appreciation of Sin Barreras staff in all aspects of its programming.
 It also shows an impressive sense of improved self-worth brought about by all the services provided by Sin Barreras.
-Comparing individual services provided, the impacts of achieving citizenship scored highest in terms of client-perceived benefits-particularly in improved sense of self, family life and position in society.
+Comparing services, achieving citizenship scored highest in terms of client-perceived benefits-particularly in improved sense of self, family life and position in society.
 Leadership studies, DACA applications, and the various legal Petition activities were also rated as having highly important benefits.